 The insights we get varies a lot.
 Often it’s insights around belonging and our role in the Embrace.
 We write down some of it in the Notes section.

-Most of the time it’s clear to us that we are all speaking from the same perspective, it’s one perspective with many voices, the same Embrace expressing itself through us.
+In a group session, most of the time it’s clear to us that we are all speaking from the same perspective, it’s one perspective with many voices, the same Embrace expressing itself through each of us.

-Though sometimes we are not in the same place, and then it gets interesting.
-For example, the time we leaned out into the Embrace of Sweden and ended up in three different perspectives.
-That led us to differentiate between physical, biological and cultural Embraces.
-Sweden as a cultural Embrace, a state, the Swedish people as a biological Embrace and the Scandinavian peninsula as a physical Embrace.
-All three important but very different.
+However sometimes we are not all tuned into the same Embrace, and then it gets interesting.
+For example, when we leaned out into the Embrace of Sweden and ended up in three different perspectives: Sweden as a cultural Embrace, a state, the Swedish ethnicity as a biological Embrace and the Scandinavian peninsula as a physical Embrace.
+All three important, but very different.

 6. Alignment – Heal what we Embrace

 As soon as we start to lean inwards, we often feel a strong, subtle energy field.
-We think of this as a field of alignment, and it feels very healing.
-Letting my parts find their place in the whole, all the way up and down.
+We think of this as a field of alignment; Letting my parts find their place in the whole, all the way up and down.